Should I Ask My Husband's Sister to Repay Borrowed Money?

-AITA for confronting my husband's sister about borrowed money, sparking tension over financial support vs. stability in our family dynamic?
+AITA for confronting my husband's sister about borrowed money, sparking tension over financial support versus stability in our family dynamic?

 Original Post

-The issue is, we are currently behind on bills, and every penny counts.
+The issue is that we are currently behind on bills, and every penny counts.
 He assures me that Sharon will pay it back, but I have my doubts.

 I've noticed Sharon flaunting new designer bags and going out every weekend.
-It seems like the money isn't going towards essentials.
+It seems like the money isn't going toward essentials.

 I tried talking to my husband about the situation, but he believes in helping family no matter what.
 Feeling frustrated and betrayed by the financial secrecy, I decided to confront Sharon about the borrowed money.